-The truth is that neither of these things is necessary to have success at the youth level.
+The truth is that neither of these things is necessary to have success at the youth level, particularly at younger age groups.
 And if we’re going to be honest with ourselves, both things — when not coupled with perfect mechanics — are bound to result in arm injuries.

 There are three primary requirements for success at the youth level, assuming you don’t have that rare pitching talent (and most teams do not):